Download the all-new Republic app:

 A part of this money goes back to Khalistani extremists in Canada.

-sources said a pro-India Sikh leader, Ripudaman Singh Malik, was killed in 2022 in Surrey in Canada, a murder that many say was orchestrated by Nijjar.
+The sources said a pro-India Sikh leader, Ripudaman Singh Malik, was killed in 2022 in Surrey in Canada, a murder that many say was orchestrated by Nijjar.

-In a reflection of hardening of its position, India on September 20 advised all its nationals living in Canada and those contemplating travelling re to exercise "utmost caution" in view of growing anti-India activities and "politically-condoned" hate crimes as well as "criminal violence" in that country.
+In a reflection of hardening of its position, India on September 20 advised all its nationals living in Canada and those contemplating travelling there to exercise "utmost caution" in view of growing anti-India activities and "politically-condoned" hate crimes as well as "criminal violence" in that country.

 10:25 IST, September 26th 2023